sveiae/blog/_pages/signup.md

 {% include figure image_path="/assets/images/macbook_refined.png" alt="Global threat exposure" caption="Emulate threats from around the world" %}

 ## For security leaders
-* Continuously validate security architecture
+* Continuously validate security architecture.
-* Test without pentesters or red teams.
 * Test security personnel and processes.
 * Understand ROI on your security tools.
+* No pentesters or red teams needed.
+* No deployments needed.

 These questions can be answered with the click of a button.
 See our blog for more info.

 ## For security engineers and architects
-* Emulate, don't simulate, attacks
+* Emulate, don't simulate, attacks.
 * Test:
   * Firewalls
   * IDSes